iamcodepreacher/iamcodepreacher/README.md

 I am a software developer with expertise as a fullstack developer.
 I have a strong understanding of web development and am able to build efficient and scalable full-stack applications.
 I am highly motivated and continually seeking to improve my skills and stay current with the latest technologies.

-I am also a Scrum master and an AWS cloud developer, i manage projects and also deploy projects on cloud, using several infastructures and plaforms.
+I am also a Scrum master and an AWS cloud developer, i manage projects and also deploy projects on cloud, using several infastructures and platforms.
 I Teach all computer science related courses online as an online tutor.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [https://iamcodepreacher.vercel.app/](https://iamcodepreacher.vercel.app/)